lee-vincent/bilh-demo-tf/README.md

 - local-exec scripting
 - data sources
 - terminate instance with console - run tf plan
+- tf workspaces with local state should correspond to git feature branches

 > A common use for multiple workspaces is to create a parallel, distinct copy of a set of infrastructure to test a set of changes before modifying production infrastructure.\